 What is Nontaxable Income?

 It is a form of income paid to an individual where the gross income equals the net.
-The amount received is not taxed at the federal nor the state level.
+The amount received is not taxed at the federal or the state level.
 Many people receive one of these tax-exempt incomes.
-That alone is quite a benefit by not having to pay state or federal income tax.
 In addition to no taxation, there is a little-known advantage when it comes to qualifying for a mortgage loan to purchase, renovate, or refinance a home.

 Nontaxable Income Types

 Certain income types are never subject to income taxes, yet some depend on the scenario.
 For instance, social security is often a type of nontaxable income.
 Although at a certain total income level, it becomes taxable.
 Below is a list of common nontaxable forms of income:

 When it comes to mortgage qualification, home loan programs and lenders care about income history and the likelihood of continuance.
 Lenders must ensure a borrower’s ability to repay.
 If a particular type of income will end soon, it should not count toward qualification.
 However, there are protected classes on this list.
 One example includes a borrower’s disability income.
 Lenders may not require proof of disability continuance through a doctor’s note.
 Conversely, certain payouts or child support have a termination date.
 These would be verified.